jansorg/marketplace-stats-kotlin/README.md

   --api-key="Your JetBrains API key" ]
 ```

+## Requirements

+This software is build upon Java 21.

 ## Building

 If you don't want to use the release assets, you can build it yourself: